felixhj/sldl-gui-macos/README.md

 - **YouTube Playlist Integration**: Enter a YouTube playlist URL to automatically extract song information.
 - **Soulseek Authentication**: Securely log in with your Soulseek username and password.
 - **Custom Download Path**: Specify where you want to save your downloaded music.
+- **Listen Port Configuration**: Set a custom listening port to avoid conflicts with other Soulseek clients.
-- **Real-time Output**: View download progress and status updates in real-time.
+- **Real-time Progress Tracking**: View download progress with accurate step counting and status updates.
 - **Automated CSV Processing**: Automatically processes the `_index.csv` file post-download:
   - Converts numeric status codes to human-readable descriptions.
   - Saves the cleaned data to `log.csv`.
   - Deletes the original `_index.csv` file.
-- **Settings Persistence**: Automatically saves and restores user preferences (credentials, paths, quality settings).
+- **Settings Persistence**: Automatically saves and restores user preferences (credentials, paths, quality settings, listen port).
 - **Quality Control**: Set preferred and strict requirements for audio format and bitrate.
 - **Modern UI**: Clean, intuitive interface built with native Cocoa and PyObjC.
 - **Thread-Safe Operations**: Downloads run in a background thread to keep the GUI responsive.
+- **Self-Contained**: Includes the `sldl` dependency bundled with the application.

 ## System Requirements